fuse-fonts/adobe-cep-polyfill/README.md

 ## Usage Details

 `adobe-cep-polyfill` exports a function that when executed will polyfill `window.__adobe_cep__` if it's not defined.
-These means it is safe to call inside of your plugin.
+This means it is safe to call inside of your plugin.
 When executed within a CEP context, it will do nothing.

 Note: The polyfill function should be executed before you instantiate `CSInterface`.